doubledup/phoenix/guides/request_lifecycle.md

   * view  (`Phoenix.View`) - the view handles the structured data from the controller and converts it to a presentation to be shown to users

-Let's do a quick recap and how the last three components work together by adding another page.
+Let's do a quick recap of how the last three components work together by adding another page.

 ## Another New Page